Contact:

 • Improved acceptance quality: Clean concrete debris without disruptive substances is more likely to meet the requirements of lower landfill classes or be fully recovered.

-• Work in sensitive areas: Splitting technology and precise crushers minimize vibrations, dust, and noise—advantageous near utilities, protective structures, or on recultivated landfill areas during modifications.
+• Work in sensitive areas: Splitting technology and precise crushers minimize vibrations, dust, and noise – advantageous near utilities, protective structures, or on recultivated landfill areas during modifications.

 Hydraulic power packs from Darda GmbH supply the tools with the required energy.
 Depending on the task, combination shears, steel shears, or multi cutters are also used to cut reinforcement, sections, and attachments.
+Remote or tethered operation options support work in zones with potential landfill gas.

 Acceptance criteria and documentation for mineral waste

 Landfill operators check whether a material fits the respective landfill class.
 Common elements of the assessment include analyses of leaching behavior, contents of organic and inorganic pollutants, visual checks for foreign and disruptive materials, and accompanying documents (declaration analytics, proof of origin).
 The cleaner the deconstruction and the better the pretreatment, the clearer the classification.
 Legal requirements vary by region and over time; the information in this article is general and non-binding.
+Waste codes, sampling methods, and chain-of-custody records are typically part of the documentation package.

 Practical notes on material quality